-The administrator’s daily task are largely routine, so look for someone who is naturally driven by process.
-This person finds pleasure in organisation and the smooth functioning of established process and thus performs well at them.
+The administrator’s daily task is largely routine, so look for someone who is naturally driven by process.
+This person finds pleasure in an organisation and the smooth functioning of established process and thus performs well at them.
 Creatives might be more fun, but someone who finds peace in the smooth running of things or is calmed by a well-balanced spreadsheet is the person you want at the front desk or in the finance department.
 It is far harder to get a disorganised person to function efficiently, so choose talent wisely.

 3. Seek the tech savvy

-In an increasingly technology led educational ecosystem, you cannot afford to hire Luddites to man the administrative desk.
+In an increasing technology led educational ecosystem, you cannot afford to hire Luddites to man the administrative desk.
 Your school ERP might keep processes running automatically, but their efficient functioning is dependent on a human administrator who isn’t afraid of technology.
 Hire people who have worked with school ERPs before and are comfortable on-boarding onto new technology.
 People who view computers are threats are not going to help drive your school forward, so keep an eye out for early adopters and natural learners for the role.

 Administrative work can be stressful, relentless, and painstaking.
 This is a customer facing role that requires immense patience and a can-do attitude.
 A grumpy, mean-spirited pessimist is of no use in times of a crisis or when work needs to just get done.
 Instead, hire the positive, team-player who will keep spirits up while also efficiently getting work done – it might make or break your administrative team.